pedro-m-leal/Heart_Disease_UCI/README.md

 # Heart_Disease_UCI
-ML project to detect the presence of heart disease
+ML project to detect the presence of heart disease.

+Dataset taken from Kaggle.